 key=value&key2=value2 and so on.

-$_REQUEST, array, which includes both parameters passed via query string, and those passed in POST.
+$_REQUEST.
+It is an array, including both parameters passed via query string and via POST.

-A POST request, on the contrary, is not idempotent and is intended to change data.
+On the contrary, a POST request is not idempotent and is intended to change data.
 Thus, making the request again may lead to different results.
-If we delete data using the first POST - request, then we'll get a 404 error with the second one.
+If we delete data using the first POST request, we'll get a 404 error with the second one.
 These requests are never cached.

-Search robots visit sites using GET - links, since they take semantics into account and know that GET requests can be made painlessly and nothing terrible will happen to the site.
+Search robots visit sites using GET links since they take semantics into account.
+So we can make GET requests, and nothing terrible will happen to the site.